 Full-time, ¾ time, part-time (½ time) enrollment status is based solely on the number of credit hours registered in any term, not on course material unless otherwise noted.
 Credit hour load does not include challenge examinations, transfer credit, or similar credit situations.

-For students in the Clinical Psychology PsyD Program in the School of Nursing and Health Professions, enrollment in the Clinical Dissertation Seminar (i.e., PSYD 788) will equate to a half-time status due to the equivalency of the expected workload necessary in each semester of enrollment in the course associated with the dissertation project.
+School of Nursing and Health Professions doctoral students in the Clinical Psychology PsyD Program, enrollment in the Clinical Dissertation Seminar (i.e., PSYD 788) will equate to a half-time status due to the equivalency of the expected workload necessary in each semester of enrollment in the course associated with the dissertation project.
 Enrollment in the Clinical Internship Seminar (i.e., PSYD 789) will equate to a full-time status due to the required participation in a full-time, year-long predoctoral internship associated with the course.

 Full Time: 12+ credit hours